-Associate in Science Degree
+Associate of Science Degree

-The program is an Associate in Science (AS) degree program.
-Students must complete RT major course requirements, and Associate in Science (AS) Degree requirement to earn a degree in Radiologic Technology.
-AS Degree requirements are listed in the Mt.
+The program is an Associate of Science (AS) degree program.
+Students must complete RT major course requirements and AS degree requirements.
+AS degree requirements are listed in the Mt.
 SAC catalog.

-Program Curriculum Sequence & Schedule
+• Program Curriculum Sequence & Schedule

-See p.
+• See p.
 11 for program course sequence and course schedules.
 The information is subject to change.